ktaylor63/southeast/site/content/about/leadership.md

 ## Mike Piccirilli
 ### Chief, Wildlife and Sport fish Restoration Program

-{{< figure class="photo-right" src="/images/pages/mike-piccirilli.jpg" alt="Fisherman in waders kneeling with a trout." caption="Mike Piccirilli with a golden trout on Slough Creek." >}}
+{{< figure class="photo-right" src="/images/pages/mike-piccirilli.jpg" alt="Fisherman in waders kneeling with a trout." caption="Mike Piccirilli with a Yellowstone River cutthroat trout." >}}

 As Chief of the Wildlife and Sport fish Restoration Program (WSFR) Mike administers a variety of [grant programs](/our-services/grants) in the Southeast Region in cooperation with our partner state agencies.
 With a cumulative total of approximately $250 million annually these grant funds are used to enhance the state’s ability to manage their fish and wildlife resources for the benefit of the public.